Climate Change

 Our journey to reduce our carbon intensity is multi-faceted, requiring us to deal with different sources of emissions that require different solutions.
 The two major sources of emissions for Conuma are carbon dioxide, produced when our mining fleets consume diesel, and fugitive methane, released when we mine our steelmaking coal.

-What we are doing to reduce diesel emissions
+What we are doing to reduce emissions from diesel use

-Conuma’s steelmaking coal deposits have some of the lowest coalbed methane levels in the world
+Conuma’s coal deposits in BC’s Peace Region have some of the lowest methane levels globally, supporting our low carbon intensity profile.